 - 1 1/2 teaspoons Nielsen-Massey Organic Fairtrade Madagascar Pure Vanilla Extract

 - Place 8 mini martini glasses or dessert molds on a small rimmed sheet pan; set aside.
 In a small glass measuring cup, add water.
 Sprinkle gelatin over water and let stand for 5 minutes to soften.

-- To a medium saucepan, add whipping cream, sugar, coffee, vanilla, peppermint and coffee extracts; stir to combine.
+- To a medium saucepan, whisk together the whipping cream, sugar, coffee, vanilla, peppermint and coffee extracts.
 Place over medium heat, stirring occasionally, until sugar is dissolved and the cream just begins to gently boil.

-- Reduce heat; add softened gelatin, stirring constantly until gelatin is dissolved.
-Remove from heat.
-Equally fill glasses with mixture, about ¼ cup each.
+- Turn off the heat and add softened gelatin, stirring constantly until gelatin is completely dissolved.
+Pour the liquid through a strainer into the molds or glasses, dividing the mixture between them.
 Chill in refrigerator until firm, about 2-3 hours.
 Before serving, dust with cocoa powder.

 Disclosure: Nielsen-Massey provided a bottle of the peppermint extract for me to try, and provided this recipe for the holidays.
 All opinions are my own.